[Home] [Up]

 \include "english.ly"

-$ lilypond filename.ly
+$ ./local-script filename.ly

 I am not happy with two things about the syntax of note entry, so I developed editing tools to do things my way.
+Other editing tools speed up editing greatly or reduce typing.

 There is no syntax for note names that I like.

-lilypond doesn’t shorten note names according to the key.
+LilyPond doesn't shorten note names according to the key.

 A script to do the filtering is convenient.